omidk414/IoT-Security-System/README.md

 # IoT Knock Detection System
 Using an Arduino MEGA2560 and percussion sensor

 This is an IoT project that utilizes a knock sensor to detect high-pitched sounds and triggers notifications through email and SMS.
-The project provides a low-cost, do-it-yourself (DIY) security solution, serving as an alternative to expensive commercial security products.
+The project provides a low-cost, DIY security solution, serving as an alternative to expensive commercial security products.
 The system is built using Arduino and Python programming.
 Features

     Detects high-pitched sounds using a knock sensor module.